-That’s right; the expenses of the year’s scariest holiday can really add up and be downright spooky if you’re not careful.
-At first what can start out as a friendly competition among neighbours on who can make their home look the spookiest, can become a game of one-upmanship where nobody’s the winner, except the retail stores cashing in on all your Halloween spending.
+The expenses of the year’s scariest holiday can really add up and be downright spooky if you’re not careful.
+Competing to see who can make their home look the spookiest can break the bank.
+In the end, it’s the retail stores cashing in on all your Halloween spending.

 According to Statistics Canada, Canadians spent $400 million on Halloween candy alone.
-Also, according to a RetailMeNot survey, Canadians spent an average of $52 for costumes, $43 for decorations and $42 for candy.
+Also, according to a RetailMeNot survey, Canadians buy costumes at an average of $52, $43 for decorations, and $42 for candy.

-You overspent on Halloween last year and you don’t want to do it again this year.
-I hear you.
-Based on the above stats, clearly you’re not alone.
+If you overspent on Halloween last year and you don’t want to do it again, you’re not alone.
 The good news is that are plenty of ways to save.

-To save money on your kid’s Halloween costumes, you’ll want to plan ahead of time.
-Avoid shopping at the last minute for Halloween costumes, unless you enjoy paying top dollar.
-If you’re looking to save even more money, consider picking up your Halloween costumes at a second-hand clothing store.
+To save money on Halloween costume pieces, you’ll want to plan ahead of time.
+If you’re looking to save even more money, consider thrift stores.
 Value Village is a great place to visit for a great selection of second-hand Halloween costumes.

 If you’re skilled when it comes to a sewing machine, why not sew a costume for your kids?
-The Internet is full of creative ideas for DIY Halloween costumes.
+The Internet is full of creative costume ideas.
 Check out websites like YouTube for some good ideas.

 Instead of making your child’s costume for them, why not let them make their costumes themselves?
 Plan a trip to the arts and crafts store.
 You’d be surprised the creative costumes you can come up with using glitter and glue.

-You might even consider starting a yearly Halloween costume exchange at your kid’s school or between friends and neighbours.
+You might even consider starting a yearly Halloween costume swap at your kid’s school or between friends and neighbours.
 That way everyone saves money!

 While it can be tempting to offer a handful of Halloween candy to each child, not only is it not good for the health of the kids you’re giving out treats to, it’s not good for the health of your budget either.
 Try handing out one or two pieces of candy instead.
 The kids will still make out like bandits, while you save on money.
 It’s a win-win situation.